Geometry-of-numbers methods over global fields I: Prehomogeneous vector spaces: Abstract

 \section{Abstract}

 We develop geometry-of-numbers methods to count orbits in prehomogeneous vector spaces having bounded invariants over any global field.
-As our primary example, we apply these techniques to determine, for any base global field $F$ of characteristic not 2, the density of discriminants of field extensions of degree at most 5 over $F$.
+As our primary example, we apply these techniques to determine the density of discriminants of field extensions of degree at most 5 over any base global field $F$.